 Who assesses them?

-The Tangaroa Allocation Group (TAG) has been formed by MBIE to help determine and prioritise applications.
-The group will comprise at least 9 stakeholders, including a NIWA Chair, and members from DOC, NZP&M, MBIE, GNS, EPA, MFE, MFAT, NIWA and MPI.
+The Tangaroa Reference Group (TRG) has been formed by MBIE to help determine and prioritise applications.
+The group will comprise at least nine stakeholders, including a NIWA Chair, and members from DOC, NZP&M, MBIE, GNS, MFE, MFAT, NIWA and MPI.